What to do with teenagers this summer

 If you’re wondering what to do with your teenager (or your teenager is wondering if there is anything to do around here), we’ve listed some ideas to get them out of the house and off their phones.

-Note: Where possible we've listed re-opening dates and access restrictions, but things may change, so please check websites for the latest information.
+Note: Where possible we've listed access restrictions, but things may change, so please check websites for the latest information.
+Flood damage may also now restrict access to some of the sights mentioned, and affect the ability to go canoeing.

 Outdoor gyms & skate parks